 To promote community outreach, the IDHCS maintains an 1860s dentist office at the Columbia State Historic Park in Columbia, California, and has loaned circa-1900 dental operatory pieces for the San Mateo County Historical Association's Woodside Store in Woodside, California.

-Prior to the school's move to Fifth Street, all the Ward artifacts were photographed, and "Virtual Museum" digital displays are being developed for presentation on kiosks in the new building.
+Prior to the school's move to Fifth Street, all the Ward artifacts were photographed.
+Some artifacts are now viewable via the "Virtual Museum" digital exhibit on kiosks in the new building and the Virtual Dental Museum on the web.

 Dental students are encouraged to volunteer in helping the curator catalog, inventory and arrange the Ward Museum collection.